- Low monthly repayments

 The deposit – the deposit is typically between 10% and 30% of the value of the car, depending on the finance provider.
 Your deposit can be paid in cash or if you already own a car, you can trade this in for part or all of the deposit, depending on its value.

-Monthly repayments – PCP contracts are usually made for terms of at least three to five years.
+Monthly repayments – PCP contracts are usually made for terms of typically three years.
 PCPs generally have low monthly repayments, which can make them seem more affordable compared to other forms of finance.

 Guaranteed Minimum Future Value (GMFV),a large, final payment, is how much it will cost you to own the car at the end of the contract.
 It takes into account such things as, the car you are buying, length of the contract, the condition of the car at the end of the contract and your annual mileage.
 This final payment is set at the beginning of the contract, based on the finance company’s estimate of the future value of the car.
 If you are entering into another PCP the GMFV is subject to you meeting all the terms and conditions, including any mileage restrictions, you agreed at the start.